psalaets/ogs-move-timing/README.md

 ### GitHub Pages

-1. Create a GitHub repo for your bookmarklet
+1. Create a GitHub repo for the bookmarklet
-2. In your GitHub repo: Settings => Code and automation => Pages, then
+2. In the GitHub repo's web UI go to: Settings => Code and automation => Pages
   - set Source: `Deploy from a branch`
   - set Branch: `gh-pages` `/ (root)`
-3. Rename github folder: `mv _.github .github`
+3. Back on your local machine, rename github folder: `mv _.github .github`
 4. Commit changes
-5. Push changes to the GitHub repo from step 1
+5. Push changes to the GitHub repo

 ### GitLab Pages